CryLeafShop/Quipper/README.md

     Magniez et al.'s Triangle Finding algorithm.
     Regev and Kuperberg's Unique Shortest Vector algorithm.

+# Install:
+unzip Quipper.zip
+rm Quiper.zip (Unecessary, but I like to keep things clean) cd INSTALL
+./setup.sh

+You'll also notice an update.sh file.
+This file will remove most of the files then reinstall everything with the latest requirements.
+MIGHT be moving to be a seperate download for conveniency and efficiency sake.

 # Credits:
 I do not own the quipper language or program as I only made the single step installer and auto update files for the quipper program.
 If you see this please notice me and send a few dollars to my paypal.me/monroe607